mchmarny/dapr-demos/autoscaling-on-queue/README.md

 # Autoscaling Dapr service based on queue depth

-Dapr, with its building blocks and 10+ Pub/Sub components makes it super easy to write message processing applications.
-But, since Dapr can run in a VM, on bare-metal, in the Cloud, or on the Edge... it leaves the autoscaling to hosting later.
+Dapr, with its modular building-block approach, along with the 10+ different Pub/Sub components, makes it easy to write message processing microservices.
+Since Dapr runs in VM, on bare-metal, in the Cloud, or even on the Edge... the autoscaling Dapr services is left to the hosting later.

 In case of Kubernetes, Dapr integrates with [Keda](https://github.com/kedacore/keda), an event driven autoscaler for Kubernetes.
-In this demo I'm going to walk through the setup and configuration of Dapr microservice for scaling based on the depth of [Kafka](https://kafka.apache.org) queue.
+In this demo I'll walk through the configuration of Dapr microservice to scale along with the back pressure on [Kafka](https://kafka.apache.org) queue that service processes.

 ![](image/diagram.png)